Sentiment-Aware Stock Price Prediction with Transformer and LLM-Generated Formulaic Alpha: Methodology

 \subsection{Data}

+Following common practice in related stock prediction studies, which often evaluate models using a limited set of representative stocks (typically between one to ten)~\cite{computation13010003, VIJH2020599,ABOLMAKAREM2024200449,electronics13173396,CHEN2023106038,10.1007/978-981-16-7305-4_15}, this study selects five companies for empirical analysis.
+This choice allows for a focused evaluation of the proposed method while maintaining manageable computational complexity.
 The stock data for five companies, Apple, HSBC, Pepsi, Toyota, and Tencent, is collected using the yfinance Python library.
 The data cover the period from May 1, 2016, to May 8, 2024.
-These companies are selected to include a mix of industries and markets.
+These companies are chosen because they operate in different industries and markets, including technology, finance, consumer goods, automotive, and internet services, which allows the proposed framework to be evaluated under diverse market characteristics.
+All five stocks are highly liquid and widely followed, ensuring data availability.
 The stock data includes Open, High, Low, Close, and Volume information.

 Technical indicators are calculated using the pandas-ta library.
 Technical indicators are mathematical calculations based on stock price, volume, or open interest.
 They are widely used by traders to identify market trends and predict future price movements.
 Table~\ref{tab:technical_indicators} shows the technical indicators used in this study.
 The \textbf{Simple Moving Average (SMA)} smooths out short-term price movements by taking the average closing price over a fixed number of days.
 It helps identify basic trends over time.
 The \textbf{Exponential Moving Average (EMA)} gives more weight to recent prices, making it respond faster to new market changes than the SMA. \textbf{Momentum} shows how quickly the price is changing by comparing the current price to a price from a few days ago.
 It signals the strength of a price move.
 The \textbf{Relative Strength Index (RSI)} measures how fast and strong price changes are, helping spot if a stock is overbought or oversold.
 The \textbf{Moving Average Convergence Divergence (MACD)} tracks the difference between two EMAs.
 It highlights shifts in trend strength and direction. \textbf{Bollinger Bands} set upper and lower limits around a moving average.
 When prices move outside the bands, it may suggest high volatility or a reversal. \textbf{On-Balance Volume (OBV)} adds or subtracts trading volume based on price direction.
 It shows how volume supports or contradicts price moves.